V-Guard Industries: History

+Over the years V-Guard has sold into domestic, industrial and agricultural electronic goods and appliances category.
+It is listed on the NSE and BSE since its initial public offering in 2008.

+Operations

+V-Guard is a consumer goods company with diversified product offerings.
+Headquartered in the city of Kochi, Kerala, the company has over 400 distributors, 100,000 retailers and 35 branches across India as of 2023.

+As of March 2023,V-Guard operated 11 plants across India employing over 4500 people.

+On March 6,2024,the group announced that its subsidiary has launched the commercial production of kitchen appliances at the company's factory in Vapi,Gujarat.

+In FY 23 V-Guard acquired Sunflame brand of kitchen appliances.

+Management

 The company's current managing director, Mithun Chittilappilly is a Post Graduate in Management from the University Of Melbourne, Australia.
 In the year 2006, he joined V-Guard as the executive director and in 2012, he was appointed as the managing director of the company.
 Mithun Chittilappilly has previously worked with leading MNCs like Deloitte & Hewlett Packard.

 Chairman and founder, Kochouseph Chittilappilly was born in 1950 in Thrissur, Kerala, into a family traditionally engaged in agriculture.
 He holds a master's degree in Physics and began his career as a Supervisor in an electronics company.
 He is one of the founder promoters and was also the acting managing director of the company till in April 2012, he passed the baton on to his son Mithun Chittilappilly.